Cooking Beef - How to Cook Beef Perfectly Every Time

 For this you will need:

-Lean beef cut into strips (sirloin is good for this) 200 g per person
+Lean beef cut into strips (fillet or sirloin is good for this) 200 g per person

 Button mushrooms, 2-3 per person

 one large onion, chopped